hjjayakrishnan/ECEN5013/HW4/q1/README.md

 # Kernel Device Driver
-Character driver to control the duty cycle, PWM and state of BeagleBone's on board LED
+Character driver to control the duty cycle, frequency and state of BeagleBone's on board LED

 ### Prerequisites